melissamelendezrojano/FoodNutritionAnalytics/README.md

 #### Remark:
-This is a competition from Datacamp called "What foods are the most nutritions?"
+This is a competition from Datacamp called "What foods are the most nutritions?".

 You can see the publication I submitted in the following [link](https://www.datacamp.com/datalab/w/a33a04b6-a134-40a4-9752-0c198f1a144f).

 # What is good food?